Configuration

 volumes:

-# Mount Docker socket for container management
+# Docker socket for container management

 - /var/run/docker.sock:/var/run/docker.sock

-# Mount /proc for system stats
+# /proc for system stats

 - /proc:/host/proc:ro